 The US visa application process will not be completed until the candidate appears for an interview with a consular officer.

-During the US student visa interview, students must have the following documents that are required to further the process.
-In the absence of these documents, the interview will stand cancelled.
+During the US student visa interview, students must have the following documents to move further in the visa process.
+In the absence of these visa interview documents, the interview will stand cancelled.
 The documents are:

 A Valid Passport: The passport must be valid for a minimum of six months beyond the student’s period of stay in the country.